 At this time the Boo Run is looking for sponsors. – Tap Here To Learn More

-Register by October 13 to guarantee your Dri Fit shirt – parts of the logo glow in the dark!
+Register early to guarantee your Dri Fit shirt – parts of the logo glow in the dark!
 After that, shirts will be provided while supplies last so register early!

 Come in your Halloween costume for a kids’ costume contest!